sagrawalx/sagrawalx.github.io/teaching/sp21-b7_ma251/ps.md

     *Possible hint*.
 Write $\gcd(m,n)$ as a linear combination of $m$ and $n$.

 4. Loki has acquired a well-earned reputation as a mischief-maker among the gods of Asgard.
 One day, Loki steals the goddess Iðunn's apples of eternal youth.
 With a wide grin on his face, he tells Iðunn that he's thinking of a perfect square which has remainder 3 when divided by 7, and if she tells him what number he's thinking of, he'll return her apples.
 Iðunn thinks about this for a few minutes, and then says "..."
 Loki glumly returns her apples.
-What does Iðunn say?
+What did Iðunn say?

 5. Define a sequence of integers recursively by declaring $S_1 = 1$, $S_2 = 2$, and $$ S_{n+2} = 2S_{n+1} + S_n $$ for all $n \geq 1$.
 How many divisions must the Euclidean algorithm perform when computing $\gcd(S_{n+1}, S_n)$ before it finds a remainder of 0?
 What is this gcd?
 How would your answers to these questions change if the initial conditions used to define the sequence were $S_1 = 14$ and $S_2 = 49$ instead?